Hartismere School

 Plagiarism

 Plagiarism involves taking someone else’s words, thoughts, ideas or outputs and trying to pass them off as your own.
-It is a form of cheating which is taken very seriously.
+It could also include AI-produced material.
+Plagiarism is a form of cheating which is taken very seriously

 Don’t think you won’t be caught; there are many ways to detect plagiarism.

-If it is discovered that you have broken the regulations, one of the following penalties will be applied:
+If it is discovered that you have broken the regulations, one of the following sanctions will be applied:

-The awarding body will decide which penalty is appropriate.
+The awarding body will decide which sanction is appropriate.

 REMEMBER – IT’S YOUR QUALIFICATION SO IT NEEDS TO BE YOUR OWN WORK.